Glitch-in-Antariksh/ProjectileTracking/README.md

 - Acceleration
 - Motion history

----
+The pendulum stage validates the tracking pipeline before introducing freely moving objects.

-## 9. Trajectory Estimation
+## 7. Trajectory Estimation

-The sequence of observed 3D positions will be used to estimate the projectile's trajectory.
+The sequence of observed 3D positions will be used to estimate the object's trajectory.

 The project will investigate suitable mathematical and computational approaches for fitting the observed motion.

-Controlled motion will be used for the initial experiments before moving toward more complex projectile trajectories.
+Controlled pendulum motion will be used for the initial experiments before moving toward more complex motion.

-The goal is to obtain a reliable representation of the projectile's current motion.

 ---

+# Phase 3 — Projectile Tracking and Prediction

+After static localization and controlled motion tracking are working reliably, the system will progress to the final application: projectile motion.

+## 8. Projectile Motion

+The completed detection and tracking pipeline will be applied to a freely moving projectile.

+At this stage, the system will need to handle:

+- Rapid movement
+- Changing position and orientation
+- Limited observation time
+- Continuous stereo detection
+- 3D localization over time

+The goal is to maintain a reliable sequence of three-dimensional observations while the projectile is in motion.

-## 10. Trajectory Prediction
+## 9. Trajectory Prediction

-Once trajectory estimation is reliable, the system will use the observed motion to predict the projectile's future position.
+Once projectile tracking is reliable, the observed motion will be used to predict the projectile's future position.

-The eventual objective is for the system to determine:
+The final system should be able to determine:

 > Where is the projectile now?

-> Where is the projectile going?
+> Where is it going?

 > Where will it be after a given amount of time?

-This prediction capability forms the final objective of Phase 1.
+This prediction capability forms the final objective of the project.

 ---